Skyhawk Men's Basketball | DeAndre Walker - Assistant Coach

-DeAndre Walker is in his second year on the Skyhawk staff under head coach Heath Schroyer.
-He serves as the strength coach and is also in charge of player development at UT Martin.
+DeAndre Walker is in his fourth year on the Skyhawk staff and second as a full-time assistant coach in 2017-18.
+Walker was promoted to his current role after serving as the strength coach while also overseeing player development at UT Martin from 2014-16.

-Last season, Walker helped develop a UT Martin squad that finished just one win shy of the school record (21) and tallied the first three postseason victories in the program's Division-I history (since 1992).
-The Skyhawks advanced all the way to the Final Four of the 2015 CollegeInsider.com Postseason Tournament thanks in large part to 12 road victories, which led the nation.
+In 2014-15, Walker helped develop a UT Martin squad that finished just one win shy of the school record (21) and tallied the first three postseason victories in the program's Division-I history (since 1992).
+The Skyhawks advanced all the way to the Final Four of the 2015 CIT thanks in large part to 12 road victories, which led the nation.

 Before joining the Skyhawks, Walker served as head coach at Columbus State Community College in Columbus, Ohio.
 He was the fifth head coach in the history of the program in 2013-14.